 At this point in my life, I love showing dogs; however, my life does not revolve around dogs or dog shows.
 I have a young daughter who is my first priority and dogs are my passion, but in between, I try and hold down a full time job.
 So to that end, I show dogs professionally on a limited basis and occasionally board dogs that I am actively showing.
 I show actively in the AKC as well as USRC and occasionally go to Canada and Mexico.
 I try to emphasize local shows and when I travel, it is usually for a specialty.

 When the dogs with me, I treat them as one of my own.
-They eat holistic dog foods, typically Innova Evo Red Meat Diet, unless a special diet is requested.
+They eat holistic dog foods, typically Acana Wholesome Grains Red Meat Diet and raw Primal Chicken and Vegetables, unless a special diet is requested.
 If you would like your dog to eat a special food, please bring it with them.
 I will medicate with any vitamins or medication needed.
 The dogs have indoor/outdoor runs and have an acre to run on for a few hours a day.
 The dogs sleep in crates inside the house.
 The dogs are bathed the night before shows unless time dictates otherwise.

 A link to my rates is below.
 All fees are due at the time of service unless other arrangements have been pre-arranged.
+All cash awards are retained by Nighthawk and all other the awards go to owners.
 When traveling, all expenses are divided equally among all dogs being shown.
 Expenses include travel, hotels, parking, and rental cars, if applicable.